xNaCly/blog/content/posts/2024/jit-with-go.md

 {{<callout type="Tip">}}
 The generated function has to be exported, otherwise the `plugin` package will not recognize it.
-I had to choose this weird way of representing floating point integers, because otherwise there would be some weird results.
+I had to choose this weird way of representing floating point integers, because otherwise there would be some weird results caused by go not casting numbers to floating point integers.
 {{</callout>}}

-### Compilation
+## Compilation

 The go compiler sits in an [internal](https://pkg.go.dev/cmd/go#hdr-Internal_Directories) go package, see